goreleaser/goreleaser/www/content/docker.md

     - "--build-arg=FOO={{.ENV.Bar}}"
     # If your Dockerfile copies files other than the binary itself,
     # you should list them here as well.
+    # Note that goreleaser will create the same structure inside the temporary
+    # folder, so if you add `foo/bar.json` here, on your Dockerfile you can
+    # `COPY foo/bar.json /whatever.json`.
+    # Also note that the paths here are relative to the folder in which
+    # goreleaser is being run.
+    # This field does not support wildcards, you can add an entire folder here
+    # and use wildcards when you `COPY`/`ADD` in your Dockerfile.
     extra_files:
     - config.yml
 ```